 -

-Whether the bakery bakes in batches during peak season
+Whether the bakery bakes in small or frequent batches

 4. Don’t Be Fooled by Packaging Alone